-While I have no problem for illegal immigrants to be sticking around in order to serve as witnesses or such in trials, why should they get permanent residency out of it?
-It is as if we are saying "sorry" for giving them such a hard time.
+While I have no problem with illegal immigrants sticking around in order to serve as witnesses or such in trials, why should they get permanent residency out of it?
+It is as if we are saying sorry for giving them such a hard time.

 A more proper solution to encourage illegal immigrants to testify is some sort of temporary immunity from ICE/USCIS.
 A permanent residency, to me, for doing the right thing, is just too much of a reward.
 Permanent residency in the US is such a big deal, people will try to "game" the system any way they can.